What is a Sensory Bin?

 - Choking hazards, if your child is still putting everything into their mouth, be mindful of what you are putting into the bin.
-See the category for babies below.
+Many of the ideas listed below can work well for babies and toddlers.
+But, you can find a list of baby only bins here.

 - Some textures have a shelf life, you may need to recycle or replenish some textures.